ptagseth/kanoa-software/docs/new folder structure/concepts/asset.md

 ### Asset Types and Groups

-- **Asset Types:** Used for categorizing Assets at a broader level, akin to the ISA 95 hierarchy (e.g., enterprise, site, region).
+**Asset Types:** Used for categorizing Assets at a broader level, akin to the ISA 95 hierarchy (e.g., enterprise, site, region).<br />
-- **Asset Groups:** Useful for grouping Assets that may not be in the same hierarchical area but need to be reported similarly.
+**Asset Groups:** Useful for grouping Assets that may not be in the same hierarchical area but need to be reported similarly.
 For instance, Assets like 'box formers' across different lines can be grouped under a single Asset group for consolidated reporting.

 ## Assets in Kanoa Ops